SSProve/ssprove/DOC.md

 This document shall serve as a non-exhaustive guide to **SSProve**.

-*This document assumes that you have Coq and SSProve installed and have already some knowledge of Coq.*
+*This document assumes that you have Rocq and SSProve installed and have already some knowledge of Rocq.*

 🚧 This document tries to be as exhaustive as possible, but can still be improved.
 If you find something missing or not clear enough, feel free to